bigchaindb/dashboard/ux/readme.md

 # BigchainDB Dashboard - UX Assets and Artefacts

 Update – 18.5.2018

-First dashboard interface design thought.
+First dashboard interface design thoughts.

 Blocks contain "transaction cards" which are separated in CREATE and TRANSFER transaction type.
 Each transaction contains minimal information – tbd. which are the essential ones.